szczepanski/cloud-aws/README.md

 Create: Dev-1-Application-High-Average-Latency-Alarm-Recovery-Notice
 Trigger it when latency is = < 3s

-36. Add autoscaling actions to previously created Alarms.
+36. Add auto scaling actions to previously created Alarms.

 Click on the specific alarm and open directly in CloudWatch/modify it: